 I spend a lot of time outdoors.
 I observe the toughness and the delicacy of birds and plants.
 Drawing them expresses my feeling of connection to nature.
 Nature that I see under threat.
 I see what is happening to the plants and to the birds because of spraying, deforestation, development and the cultivation of plants.

-Now you can see locally any flower or other plant from almost anywhere on earth.
-Like the birds they migrate but in the hands of humans in the Anthropocene.
-They are often cultivated to within an inch of what they once were, losing their smell, gaining colours that never were.
-Nurtured by profit.
+You can see locally any flower or other plant from almost anywhere on earth.
+Like the birds they migrate but in the hands of humans they are often cultivated to within an inch of what they once were, losing their smell, gaining colours that never were, nurtured by profit.

 The flowers are drawn from life, from photos I've taken myself, and sometimes from social media.
-In the winter there are no flowers growing, nobody is posting flowers and I turn to idealized drawings of flowers in botanical books.
+Sometimes I turn to drawings of flowers in botanical books as a source for my own drawings.
 Many of these flowers no longer exist, lost to us like so many birds.

 I draw the plants and flowers that call out to me, I choose them for their line, colour and how they work as drawings with the birds.
 There will be something in the droop of the plant, the spring of the stem, the attitude of the flower that feels exactly right.